Skip to content

 Text only COMET 87.0 Baseline

-+ Real speech COMET 87.8 Speech is beneficial
++ Real Speech COMET 87.8 Speech is beneficial

-Image-guided COMET 86.5 Introduces noise—confirms speech outperforms images
+Image-guided COMET 86.5 Introduces noise—verifies speech superiority

 Key Findings

-• SMT-9B achieves average SOTA across 108 translation directions on FLORES-200, with only 1/67 the parameters of DeepSeek-V3.
+• SMT-9B achieves average SOTA across 108 directions in FLORES-200 with 1/67th the parameters of DeepSeek-V3.

 Highlights & Insights

-• The theoretical framework of the Modality-Agnostic Hypothesis is instructive: any auxiliary modality that provides semantically relevant information and can be aligned to the text space may enhance translation.
+• The "Modality-Agnostic Hypothesis" serves as a theoretical framework: any auxiliary modality that provides semantically relevant information and can be aligned to text space can potentially enhance translation.

 Limitations & Future Work